 - Use the touchscreen controller to move the camera to the required position.

-- In the Portal, enter a name for the preset and select .
-To move the camera to a preset, select .
-To delete a preset, select .
+- Under Camera presets, enter a name for the preset and select Save.
+To try out presets without saving them, click Test next to a preset.
+To delete a preset, select Clear.

-You can have up to three cameras connected to the GT 3351 but only one camera can be active at a time.
-You can set up to five preset positions, as described above, across these three cameras.
-When multiple cameras are connected to the codec, the active camera is selected in the Camera Control tab on the touchscreen controller.
+You can have up to three cameras connected to the Group Telepresence 3351, but only one camera can be active at a time.
+You can set up to five preset positions, as described above, across these cameras.
+When multiple cameras are connected to the codec, the active camera is selected using the Camera control on the touchscreen controller:

-Selecting any of the other cameras in the Camera Control tab makes the one you’ve selected the active camera and, if done while in a call, the video immediately switches to that camera and the configured preset view.
+Selecting any of the other cameras with the Camera control makes the one you’ve selected the active camera.
+If done while in a call, the video immediately switches to that camera and the configured preset view.